Founded in 1901

 Online Calendar is the most up-to-date resource for Holton happenings.

-Holton website - Password protected access to the parent portals on the Holton website and student database will be sent to new parents in July 2016.
+Holton website - Password protected access to the Parent Portal on the Holton website and student database will be sent to new families in July 2017.

 Weekly eNewsletter - Our weekly e-newsletter is sent every Friday when school is in session and includes timely notices as well as links to the Head of School’s blog, the week’s latest news postings, photo galleries, and upcoming calendar events.